COVID-19 vaccination in New Zealand: October 2021

 On 16 October ("Super Saturday"), the all-day nationwide vaccination telethon ("vaxathon") was held, featuring celebrity guests and health professionals in a coordinated cross-platform broadcast on TVNZ 2, Three, Māori Television, CH200, and various online channels.
 The event resulted in record-breaking vaccination numbers, with over 100,000 doses being given out by 3 pm, with a target set of 150,000 doses.
 Super Saturday broke vaccination records, with 39,025 first doses and 90,977 second doses administered on the day, meaning 2.5% of the entire population of the country received a vaccine on the day.
 It was the biggest single day numbers for Māori, with 21,815 vaccinations given.
 Over half of the doses given to the Māori community were for first doses.
 The event was also widely successful for Tongan New Zealanders, as approximately 5% of the Tongan population in New Zealand received a vaccine on Super Saturday.

 On 23 October, the Government amended the vaccine order to recognise several international vaccines in addition to the Pfizer vaccine.
 This ruling allowed a group of grounded Air New Zealand pilots, who had gotten their vaccines overseas, to resume work.

 On 26 October, Ardern and Workplace Relations Minister Michael Wood announced a new vaccine mandate requiring all workers in hospitality businesses and certain services industries like gyms, barbers, and hairdressers to get vaccinated within four weeks or risk losing their jobs.
 This announcement was welcomed by Hospitality New Zealand chief executive Julie White and Restaurant Association chief executive Marisa Bidois, who also expressed concern about vaccine hesitancy leading to staff resigning and labour shortages.
 Retail NZ chief executive Greg Harford welcomed the vaccine mandate but stated that employers needed legal protection to counter the risk of legal action by vaccine hesitant employees.

 By 31 October, 75% of the eligible population had been fully vaccinated.
-6.8 million vaccine doses have been delivered including 3.1 million doses.
+6.8 million vaccine doses have been delivered including 3.1 million second doses.
 80% of Aucklanders (roughly 1.1 million people) have also received both COVID-19 does.